 - Vanderbilt Center for Nashville Studies: Community Advisory Board

 - Vanderbilt Center for the Study of Democratic Institutions: Advisory Board Member of the Vanderbilt Poll

 - Youth Life Learning Centers: Former Board Member

 Charles is an outspoken proponent of diversity in the legal profession.
 In 2006, he spoke at the Tennessee Bar Association’s Annual Diversity Summit, focusing on recruitment, hiring and retention solutions for minorities at Tennessee law firms.
-Following this presentation, he was invited to speak at the Association of the Bar of the City of New York’s event, “Finding a Voice for Women of Color at Law Firms: Unique Challenges and Collaborative Solutions,” as well as an event hosted by the Leadership Academy for Women of Color Attorneys in Atlanta.
+Following this presentation, he was invited to speak at the Association of the Bar of the City of New York’s event, “Finding a Voice for Women of Color at Law Firms: Unique Challenges and Collaborative Solutions.”
+Additionally, Charles was a keynote speaker at an event hosted by the Leadership Academy for Women of Color Attorneys in Atlanta.
 He has also moderated or served as a panelist at the annual Nashville Bar Association Diversity Summit.

 - Council on Aging: Sage Awards - keynote speaker

 - “Our Lives Matter, Our Votes Count”, NAACP Nashville and Clarksville Chapters – keynote speaker

 - Leadership Nashville – moderator, panel on “power”